Software Patents Damage Society

 to the Free

-- As a developer, patents can only limit my creativity,
+- As a developer, patents can only limit creativity, make

-make my work less interesting, & more expensive for the
+work less interesting, & more expensive for the public

-public to purchase.
-If designers of software &
+to purchase.
+If designers of software & electronics

-electronics were to conform to all the stupid, trivial,
+were to conform to all the stupid, trivial, obstructive

 - I am Not against copyright pertaining to software.
 As a